Vulcan (Marvel Comics): Origins

 Vulcan's infant body is aged to adolescence through the Shi'ar incubation-accelerator.
 Art by Trevor Hairsine.

 Vulcan is the unborn child of Christopher Summers (later known as Corsair) and Katherine Summers, parents of Cyclops and Havok.
-After the Shi'ar kill Katherine, they take Gabriel from her body and place him in an incubator so he can fully mature.
+After D'Ken, Majestor of the Shi'ar, kills Katherine, Gabriel is taken from her body and placed in an incubator so he can fully mature.

 While being sent to Earth to serve Erik the Red, Gabriel escapes and is found by Moira MacTaggert, who adopts him and helps him master his powers.
 Subsequently, he joins Petra, Darwin, and Sway in a mission to rescue the original X-Men from the sentient island Krakoa.
-However, Petra and Sway are killed by Krakoa, and Darwin and Vulcan enter stasis after transforming into energy and merging.
+However, Krakoa kills Petra and Sway and leaves Vulcan and Darwin for dead.

 Deadly Genesis

 Reawakened in modern times by the mutant energy released during M-Day, Vulcan returns to Earth to seek revenge against Charles Xavier, killing Banshee in the process and kidnapping Rachel Summers and Cyclops.

 Vulcan subconsciously uses the absorbed powers of Petra and Sway to manipulate the X-Men, and figures out the truth of the mystery behind the missing team of X-Men that were lost on Krakoa.
 Vulcan is able to lure Professor Xavier out of hiding, and confronts him in front of the X-Men, wanting the Professor to reveal to them all what really happened to Vulcan and his team.
-However, Xavier is unable to do so, because, in the wake of M-Day, he is no longer a Mutant.
+However, Xavier is unable to do so, because, in the wake of M-Day, he is no longer a mutant.
 Enraged, Vulcan commands Marvel Girl to link their minds so that everyone can see what transpired.
 Reluctantly, Rachel does so, and with Xavier as a guide, she is able to not only reveal the truth behind what really happened on Krakoa, but she also detects another consciousness within the mind of Vulcan.